Lutetium-Vanadium/Music-Flutter/docs/codestructure.md

   Has all the tests written for the app.

+> There is a `ios/Runner/GoogleService-Info.plist` file, this contains a mock `plist` file, for connecting with firebase since the `cloud_firestore` plugin for ios requires that exists, or else wont build.
+This is not a very good solution.

 ## routes

 All the relavent pages and pverlays for these are givin within the `lib/routes` directory.